 At Waldemarsudde, Prince Eugen created an overarching artwork combining both the interior and the outdoor spaces, each providing the context for the other.
 The art collection includes the sculptures placed around the grounds.
 Among the Swedish sculptors whose work is included are Carl Milles, Carl Eldh, Teodor Lundberg and Bror Hjorth.
 Frenchman Antoine Bourdelle’s Heracles graces the north terrace of the main house, and his countryman Auguste Rodin’s The Thinker is placed on the palace terrace, alongside a bronze copy of the antique Nike of Samothrace.

 At the time of Prince Eugen’s death in 1947, the collection included some 3,200 works by the prince himself, and some 3,500 works by almost 450 other artists.
 This made it one of the largest privately owned collections in Sweden.
 Since then, only a few works have been added to the collection.
 The additions have come in the form of gifts, such as the August Strindberg works that were donated to the museum in 1979, and through purchases to complement artists already represented, such as paintings by Peder Severin Krøyer and Mina Carlson-Bredberg that were added to the collection in the 1970s.
-The latest major donation came in 2007, when Sten and Inga Levy donated their art collection, including 34 paintings by Swedish artists, to the museum.
+The latest major donation came in 2016, when 7 paintings and 3 lithographs by Swedish painter Olle Olsson Hagalund, was donated to the museum.